Can I personally hold the gold that my Self Directed IRA purchased?

 Section 408(m)(3)(A) lays down the rules for coins.
 Here it’s actually pretty easy for the consumer.
 Most government manufactured gold coins are acceptable.
 Popular examples include American Eagles, Canadian Maple Leafs, and Australian Nuggets.

 Now that we know what kind of gold the self-directed IRA may purchase, the only question that remains is where the gold may be held.
 The answer is that it depends.
-If you have purchased bullion, then Section 408(m)(3)(B) states that it must be held “in the physical possession of a trustee”.
+If you have purchased bullion or most kinds of coins, then Section 408(m)(3)(B) states that it must be held “in the physical possession of a trustee”.
 Usually, that ends up being a specialized third-party custodian.
-For coins, however, the Code has no such requirements.
-In fact, the Code does not place any restrictions whatsoever of the storage of gold coins.
-That means that your retirement account can purchase gold coins and you can hold onto them personally.
+For coins which fit a specialized set of crtiteria, however, the Code has no such requirements.
+In fact these coins have no restrictions whatsoever regarding place of storage.
+The most popular coins that fit these criteria are American Eagles.
+That means that your retirement account can purchase American Eagles and you can hold onto them personally.
 We usually suggest storing them in a safety deposit box, but the choice is up to you.

 We have found that gold dealers are often misinformed in this area and erroneously inform their clients that gold coins may not be personally held.
 This could either be due to the fact that most people, including precious metals dealers, are not well versed in the Internal Revenue Code.
 Or it could just be that the dealers would rather hold your gold themselves so that they can charge holding fees.
 Whatever the case may be, the law is clear.
-Gold bullion must be held by an approved custodian, while gold coins may be held personally without restriction.
+Gold bullion and many coins must be held by an approved custodian, while American Eagles may be held personally without restriction.